Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Diamond Tile

 Diamonds are a great shape to use for tiles.
-These shapes will allow for great mosaics and are often chosen as a more advance version to a square mosaic or tile pattern.
-The most common shaped diamonds will be one that can easily be stacked next to each other.
-This will make for the design to cover any amount of space.
+These shapes will allow for great mosaics and are often chosen as a more advanced version of a square mosaic or tile pattern.
+The most common shape of diamonds is one that can easily be stacked next to each other.
+This will allow the design to cover any amount of space.
 While creating a diamond shape out of a square tile can be done, diamond tiles in particular will have a different, unique shape than a square turned on its side.
-Diamond tiles are most commonly used in bathrooms and as backsplashes and can come in a variety of materials and finishes.
+Diamond tiles are most commonly used in bathrooms and as backsplashes and can come in various materials and finishes.

 Pentagon Tiles